 If your windows are older, odds are they’re letting cold air in and warm air out of your home.
 The framing around them can loosen or rot, creating a cold zone that you can feel but not necessarily locate the source of.
 The best way to remedy this problem is to hire a professional to assess and fix the problem.
 If this isn’t an option, you can tightly seal them by taping clear plastic over the entire window.
 Another option is to use tight-fitting curtains or blinds to help both absorb and seal out the cold air.

-Doors can become drafty in a very similar way to windows.
-If there is a leak around the door jam, it can easily be sealed with weather stripping that sticks the frame of the door.
+If there is a leak around the door jam, it can easily be sealed with weather stripping that sticks to the frame of the door.